YesWeCandrew/MyMarketplace/items/report.md

 **Surprise Item**

 We successfully implemented the surprise item.
-* We created a ScamChecker class that runs a series of tests over an object to produce a ScamScore.
+The ScamChecker class runs a series of tests over an object to produce a ScamScore.
 This scam score takes into account the following:
 * If an item has very poor reviews it receives a higher ScamScore
 * If an item has no reviews it receives a higher ScamScore
 * If the Items has a seller name that is not the same as the seller name associated with the seller's ID it receives a higher ScamScore.
 This could prevent people pretending to be reputable brands

-* If the ScamScore is above an arbitrary threshold, it marks the item as potential scam and notifies the user, as shown below.
+If the resulting ScamScore is above an arbitrary threshold, it marks the item as potential scam and notifies the user, as shown below.

 ## Summary of Known Errors and Bugs

 1. *Bug 1:*

-- *A space bar (' ') in the sign in email will crash the application.*
+- The login lockout service that activates when the wrong password is entered 5 times can be bypassed by force closing the app.
+The user can then attempt to login.
+A better implementation would put time limits on longing in to slow down any attempt bypassing of the login

 2. *Bug 2:*
-- *Sometimes when the app is first run and the buy again button is pressed, the app crashes.*
+- Sometimes when the app is first run and the buy again button is pressed, the app crashes.

 ## Testing Summary

-We have done extensive testing to accomplish a high quality app.
+We have done testing to accomplish a high quality app.
 Unit tests have been created to test the implementation of the backend logic of the app.

 * Testing covers the Entities directory with 100% method coverage.
 This ensures that the data is rendered from the CSV files correctly
 * User login tests ensure that the hashing function works correctly and that users can login successfully